Diffusion-Inspired Reconfiguration of Transformers for Uncertainty Calibration: Experiments

 \subsubsection{Distribution Shift Robustness}

-We also assess both the uncertainty calibration and predictive performance of \ourmethod{} in scenarios with distribution shifts in both image classification and linguistic acceptability tasks.~For vision, we use the CIFAR-10-C dataset, which includes $15$ corruption types (e.g., noise, blur) at $5$ severity levels~\citep{hendrycks2019robustness}.~For language, we use the CoLA OOD dataset, which assesses novel linguistic structures \citep{warstadt2019neural}.~On CIFAR-10-C (see Table~\ref{tab::dis_shift}), \ourmethod{} achieves better performance than KEP-7/7 in all metrics.~It also remains competitive with ViT and KEP-1/7 in predictive performance while improving on calibration metrics.~On CoLA OOD (see Table~\ref{tab:dis_shift_cola}), \ourmethod{} significantly improves calibration metrics without sacrificing MCC, except when compared to KEP-5/5 which has slightly better MCC but is weaker on UC metrics.~These observations consistently demonstrate both the performance robustness and generalization capability of \ourmethod{} under scenarios with distribution shifts.
+We also assess both the uncertainty calibration and predictive performance of \ourmethod{} in scenarios with distribution shifts in both image classification and linguistic acceptability tasks.~For vision, we use the CIFAR-10-C dataset, which includes $15$ corruption types (e.g., noise, blur) at $5$ severity levels~\citep{hendrycks2019robustness}.~For language, we use the CoLA OOD dataset, which assesses novel linguistic structures \citep{warstadt2019neural}.On CIFAR-10-C (see Table~\ref{tab::dis_shift}), \ourmethod{} substantially improves the robustness of KEP-7/7 in predictive accuracy and Brier score, while remaining comparable in ECE and NLL under distribution shift.~It also remains competitive with ViT and KEP-1/7 in predictive performance while improving on calibration metrics.~On CoLA OOD (see Table~\ref{tab:dis_shift_cola}), \ourmethod{} significantly improves calibration metrics without sacrificing MCC, except when compared to KEP-5/5 which has slightly better MCC but is weaker on UC metrics.~These observations consistently demonstrate both the performance robustness and generalization capability of \ourmethod{} under scenarios with distribution shifts.